Ross Robens Principal

 Laura Manley Head Teacher & English

-Laura teachers English Language and Literature, and is the school's Assistant Head Teacher.
+Laura is the school's Head Teacher and teaches English Language and Literature.
 A key part of the school's leadership team, Laura is a passionate teacher, engaging students to do their very best.
 She lives on an organic farm in Ashburton.